incognito20/Project1-2023/README.md

     * Then, calculated the average daily ride count for each month by dividing the total monthly ride count by the number of days in the month
     * Set both of these values as ‘float’
     * Created a bar chart with months on the x-axis and average daily ride count on the y-axis
-    * Printed the plot to the Jupyter notebook and saved the image to the “figures” folder (Ref:  Fig6.png)
+    * Printed the plot to the Jupyter notebook and saved the image to the “figures” folder ([Fig6.png](https://github.com/incognito20/Project1-2023/blob/main/figures/Fig6.png)).
 <br><br>

 9. Created a scatter plot to show the relationship between temperature and the percentage of rides that included a driver tip